 Your family lawyer can assist with parenting plans in many ways from reviewing and advising on the draft agreed to by you and other parent right through to drafting the document for you and finalising with the other parent or their family lawyer.
 Contact us today to find out more about how we can assist.

 While a parenting plan will be taken seriously by the Court and any current or future family lawyers there is a more formal option in the form of Consent Orders.
 These typically work in much the same way in that the arrangements are largely agreed, or negotiated, by the parents (and their family lawyer as needed) in the first instance.
 Consent orders can then be ratified by the Court to become a legally binding, enforceable document.
 This has the benefit of being able to enforce terms in the event there is a serious breach down the track that cannot be resolved amicably for whatever reason.

 Consent Orders are the preferred option for most family lawyers as they provide legal foundation to the arrangement and the safety of being able to take further action down the track if needed, a plan for a rainy day.
 Enforcement options are not typically available in cases where the parenting plan in place was not formalised by the Court.

 In circumstances where there is a very real threat of harm to your children, or just no way for you and the other parent to reach agreement, you can make an application to the Court for a parenting order.
 This path is sometimes the only option and can be an invasive, lengthy, emotional and possibly expensive with long-lasting consequences.
 It requires expert advice and possibly the intervention of other practitioners such as therapists and family report writers.

 Contact our family law team for a consultation

-Contact our family law team for advice on your parenting matter, each one is as unique as your children and certainly not a decision or a process to be taken lightly.
+Contact our Brisbane family lawyers for advice on your parenting matter, each one is as unique as your children and certainly not a decision or a process to be taken lightly.